jaads/cargo-workspace-analyzer/README.md

 # Usage

+For all details, use `cargo-workspace-analyzer --help`.
+However here is how you can use it generally:
-Then navigate to a Cargo workspace and run the tool:
+Navigate to a Cargo workspace and run the tool:

  ```sh
  cd path/to/your/workspace